algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

 ### Semantic analysis

-Semantic analysis is like having a wise friend who not only understands what you say but also ensures you're making sense.
-It helps the computer not just follow the rules but also understand the meaning behind the assembly code.
+Semantic analysis ensures the computer comprehends the intended meaning behind assembly code, going beyond mere rule-following.

-1. **Meaningful Understanding:**
+**Meaningful Understanding:**
-   - Semantic analysis ensures that the computer doesn't just mechanically process code; it grasps the intended meaning.
-It's like making sure everyone is on the same page.
+   - It ensures the computer grasps the intended meaning of the code, aligning everyone on the same page

-2. **Correct Usage of Instructions:**
+**Correct Usage of Instructions:**
-   - Just as our wise friend corrects us if we use a word in the wrong context, semantic analysis checks if we're using assembly instructions correctly.
-It ensures the code makes logical sense.
+   - Like a wise friend correcting language misuse, semantic analysis checks for correct assembly instruction usage

-3. **Operands Compatibility:**
+**Operands Compatibility:**
-   - It's like our friend making sure we don't compare apples to oranges.
-Semantic analysis checks if the operands used in instructions are compatible, avoiding confusion for the computer.
+   - Similar to preventing illogical comparisons, semantic analysis ensures compatible operands, avoiding confusion for the computer

-4. **Preventing Confusion:**
+**Preventing Confusion:**
-   - By understanding the meaning of the code, semantic analysis prevents confusion.
-It ensures the computer doesn't get lost in translation and executes the instructions correctly.
+   - By understanding the code's meaning, semantic analysis prevents confusion, ensuring correct execution

-In the case of semantically incorrect assembly programs, the program will:
+For semantically incorrect assembly programs, the program will:
-    - Provide detailed error messages pinpointing the nature and location of the semantic errors.
+   - Provide detailed error messages specifying the nature and location of semantic errors.
-    - Halt the execution of the assembly program to prevent undefined behavior.
+   - Halt program execution to prevent undefined behavior.
-    - Avoid taking corrective actions that may compromise the integrity of subsequent instructions.
+   - Avoid compromising subsequent instructions' integrity with corrective actions.

 ### Code generation